igrishaev/pg2/docs/folders.md

  }
 ~~~

-This process is known as indexing because later on, the map is used as an index
+This process is known as indexing because later that map is used as an index
 for quick lookups.

 This approach, although is quite common, has flaws.
 First, you traverse rows
-twice: when fetching them from the database, and then again inside
+twice: when fetching them from the database and then again inside
 `reduce`.
 Second, it takes extra lines of code.

 The `index-by` folder does exactly the same: it accepts a function which is